-If you wish to specify a cipher string for the System SSL component to use, you can do this by modifying the server JCL to specify an ENVAR(GSK_V3_CIPHER_SPECS=xx) or ENVAR(GSK_V3_CIPHER_SPECS_EXPANDED=xx) as required.
-The sample server JCL member IPVSRV1 includes an example format of the above.
+If you wish to specify a cipher string or TLS key shares for the System SSL component to use, you can do this by modifying the server JCL to specify environment variables via the STDENV DD statement as required.
+The sample server JCL member IPVSRV1 includes an example of specifying GSK_V3_CIPHER_SPECS_EXPANDED and GSK_SERVER_TLS_KEY_SHARES via STDENV.